-After successful completion of the qualifying examination and before the comprehensive examination, the student must formally select his or her Ph.D. committee.
-It is expected that all members of this committee design and plan the student's comprehensive examination and that the entire committee is responsible for the intellectual development and research activities of the student during the post-qualifying period.
+After successful completion of the Qualifying Examination and before the Comprehensive Examination, the student must formally select his or her doctoral committee.
+All members of this committee will help to design and plan the student's Comprehensive Examination; the entire committee is responsible for the intellectual development and research activities of the student during the post-qualifying period.
 To document this step, a Graduate Student Committee Procedures and Doctoral Committee Appointment Signature Form must be completed at the time of scheduling your comprehensive exam.
-The form can be obtained from the IST Graduate Programs Office.
-This committee will be composed of four or more graduate faculty members with at least three members of the committee having current graduate faculty appointments in IST.
+The form can be obtained from the IST Graduate Programs website.

+The doctoral committee must be composed of four or more graduate faculty members with at least three members of the committee having current graduate faculty appointments in IST.
 The committee chair must be a graduate faculty member who has a full or partial budgetary appointment in IST.
-The committee must have one outside field/unit member who is a Penn State graduate faculty member with no budgetary connection or conflict of interest with the IST program.
-An affiliated faculty member of IST with graduate appointment at Penn State may be counted as an outside field/unit member of an IST student's doctoral committee, but only those with full or partial budgetary appointments in IST can serve as a committee chair or internal member.
+The committee must also include one outside field/unit member who is a Penn State graduate faculty member with no budgetary connection or conflict of interest with the IST program.
+An faculty member who has a courtesy appointment with IST and graduate faculty status at Penn State may be counted as an outside field/unit member of an IST student's doctoral committee.
+Only those with full or partial budgetary appointments in IST can serve as a committee chair or internal member.